-Inland terminals serve three non-exclusive functions; as satellite terminals, load centers and transshipment terminals:
+Inland terminals serve three non-exclusive functions; satellite terminals, load centers, and transshipment terminals:

 - Satellite terminal.
 An intermodal facility built in proximity to the port in order to handle additional traffic, particularly if the port facility is congested (high costs).
 Satellite terminals are also widely used to support container transloading activities.

 - Load center.
 A standard intermodal terminal aiming at servicing a regional market.